hdavid0510/docker-ubuntu-lxde-novnc/README.md

 * **DEFAULT** `root`

 ### `PASSWORD`
-* Password of the user(`USERNAME`).
-This may required if you want to use SSH without key, or apt-ing without `root` account.
+* Password of the user inside the container.
+This may required if you want to use SSH with password authentication, or normal user rather than `root`.

 ### `HTTP_PASSWORD`
-* Password for authentication before loading noVNC screen. `$USERNAME` is used as username.
+* Password for authentication before loading noVNC screen. `USERNAME` is used as username.
 Password may be sent without any protection - use other authentication method when possible if this container is planned to be run as worldwide-public.

 ### `VNC_PASSWORD`
 * Authentication method provided by noVNC.
 Password longer than 8 characters will be truncated to 8 characters.